DhruvSingh9290/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file. this project was created on 5/8/20
+This project was created on 5/8/20
 ### Project Title
 Data Science for Nanodegree on Udacity